josealeixopc/feup-ri/assign3-4/catkin_ws/README.md

 - `dev-gazebo` launches RViz **and** Gazebo client (Gazebo client is quite heavy, so processing will be a lot slower).
 - `deploy` does not launch RViz nor Gazebo client, so that the training may run in a headless server.

+Antoher useful variable is `STEP_DEBUG`.
+If this ENV variable is set with any value, then before each step the program will ask for input, so that we can observe what happens in each step.

 ### Running